feathersui/feathersui-starling/documentation/help/markdown/label.md

 this.addChild( label );
 ```

-## Styling the Label
+## Styling the `Label`

-For full details about what skin and style properties are available, see the [Label API reference](../api-reference/feathers/controls/Label.html).
+For full details about what skin and style properties are available, see the [`Label` API reference](../api-reference/feathers/controls/Label.html).
 We'll look at a few of the most common properties below.

-### Styling the Label's Text Renderer
+### Styling the Text Renderer

 This section explains how to customize the text renderer sub-component.
 Feathers provides multiple text renderers to choose from, and each one will have different properties that may be set to customize font styles and other capabilities.
 For more information about text renderers, including which ones are available, please read [Introduction to Feathers Text Renderers](text-renderers.html).